Promoting diversity and an inclusive culture

 Ensuring equal treatment

-For the third year in a row, Thales has published a Gender Equality Index for its French companies with more than 50 employees.
+In 2023, for the sixth year in a row, Thales has published a Gender Equality Index for its French companies with more than 50 employees.
 Built around five indicators, and calculated out of a total of 100 points, the index measures key gender equality data for each legal entity.

 To make further progress in the fight against gender discrimination and the glass ceiling in all countries where the Group operates, a global Thales Gender Equality Index was created in 2021.